shekharsorot/aks-labs-fork/workshops/getting-started-with-aks/workshop.md

 ![Azure portal AKS logs queries](./assets/azure-portal-aks-container-logs.png)

+You can also view live streaming logs for a specific container by clicking on the **Workloads** section in the left-hand menu.
+In the **Deployments** tab, scroll down and locate the **order-service** deployment.
+Click on the **order-service** deployment to view the details.
+In the left-hand menu, click on **Live logs**, then select the Pod you want to view logs for.
 ![Azure portal AKS live logs](./assets/azure-portal-aks-live-logs.png)

 This is the equivalent of running `kubectl logs -f <pod-name>` in the terminal.